davxy/datawok-posts/posts/zk-proof.md

 to an *interactive protocol* where Peggy incrementally convinces Victor by actively exchanging messages.

-The concept was first proposed in the mid-1980s by *Shafi Goldwasser*, *Silvio Micali*, and *Charles Rackoff* in their seminal paper "The Knowledge Complexity of Interactive Proof Systems" [GMR].
-This paper not only introduced interactive proofs but also presented the first formal definition of zero-knowledge proofs.
+The concept was first proposed in the mid-1980s by *Goldwasser*, *Micali*, and *Rackoff* in their seminal paper "*The Knowledge Complexity of Interactive Proof Systems*" [GMR].
+Their work not only introduced interactive proofs but also presented the first formal definition of zero-knowledge proofs.

-Is worth noting that Laszlo Babai independently contributed to the development of this field approximately during the same period with his paper "Trading Group Theory for Randomness"[BAB].
+Is worth noting that Babai [BAB] independently contributed to the development of this field approximately during the same period with his paper *"Trading Group Theory for Randomness"*.

-In `IP` systems, the complete ordered sequence of messages exchanged during the protocol is referred to as the **transcript**.
+In IP systems, the complete ordered sequence of messages exchanged during the protocol is referred to as the **transcript**.
 Two runs of the same protocol can result in different transcripts.
 This variability depends on whether the protocol is deterministic or probabilistic.

 ### Sigma Protocols

-Any `IP` system with a transcript composed of four messages is called a *sigma protocol*.
+Any IP system with a transcript composed of four messages is called a *sigma protocol*.

 The name of the protocol is inspired by the Greek letter `Σ`, which shape